MCME/TheGaffer/Readme.md

 * addhelper
 * removehelper
 * setwarp
+* listworkers
+* removeworker

 The second argument is the Job you would like to perform the action on.
 This can be any Job that is currently running.
 The name of the job is __case-sensitive__.

-The third argument is currently only used in the helper actions, and is the name of the player that you would like to add or remove.
+The third argument is the name of the player that you would like to add or remove.

 Below is a description of each action and what they do.